 Discussions get the community involved and are an excellent opportunity to flesh out ideas.
 Here are a few discussions you could consider:

 - Share one or more of our webcasts, or one of our Curbside Chat videos, and lead a discussion on what it means for your town.
+Go even deeper with our free Strong Towns 101 course, which has now been taken by thousands of people around North America.
 In-person groups can even break out the popcorn and host a screening.

 - Host a political action campaign night (or an ongoing digital campaign) for a development project, bill, or other action that expresses the Strong Towns priorities.
 Be sure to keep it non-partisan and approachable to folks of all political persuasions.